tngo0508/tngo0508.github.io/_posts/2026-04-11-leetcode-container-with-most-water-csharp.md

 ### 3. Implementation: My Two-Pointer Approach

-This implementation uses a `while` loop to traverse the array from both ends, achieving an $O(n)$ time complexity.
+This implementation uses a `while` loop to traverse the array from both ends, achieving an O(n) time complexity.

 ```csharp
 public class Solution {